Colombia signal South American World Cup intent

 Jose Pekerman's team, seamlessly continuing where they left off in the qualifiers where they finished second to Argentina in the South American group, opened with a trademark first goal.

-Juan Cuadrado stretched the Greek defense on the right and James Rodriguez stepped over his low cross for left back Pablo Armero to fire home.
+Juan Cuadrado stretched the Greek defence on the right and James Rodriguez stepped over his low cross for left back Pablo Armero to fire home.

 TACTICAL DISCIPLINE